Social Christian Unity Party: History

 PUSC’ first primary was held on February 27, 1989.
 Calderón Fournier faces Miguel Ángel Rodríguez Calderón winning with 75% of the votes.
-Calderón, as son of Rafael Ángel Calderón Guardia, the historical leader of Calderonism and the social reforms of the 40s, was seen as the most representative leader of PUSC, while Rodríguez came from the liberal faction inside the party.
+Calderón, as the son of Rafael Ángel Calderón Guardia, the historical leader of Calderonism and the social reforms of the 40s, was seen as the most representative leader of PUSC, while Rodríguez came from the liberal faction inside the party.
 This division between liberals and calderonistas was going to survive for the rest of the Party's history.

-In the 1990 election following that primary Calderón won over PLN's candidate Carlos Manuel Castillo.
-A second primary was held on June 1993 between Rodríguez and Juan José Trejos (son of former president José Joaquín Trejos), this time Rodríguez turned victorious with 75% but lost to PLN's candidate José María Figueres in 1994.
-With Rodríguez as candidate the party did won both Presidency and parliamentary majority in the 1998 election, this time without the need for primaries.
+In the 1990 election, following the aforementioned primary, Calderón won over PLN's candidate Carlos Manuel Castillo.
+A second primary was held in June 1993 between Rodríguez and Juan José Trejos (son of former president José Joaquín Trejos), this time, Rodríguez turned victorious with 75% but lost to PLN's candidate José María Figueres in 1994.
+With Rodríguez as candidate, the party did won both Presidency and parliamentary majority in the 1998 election, this time without the need for primaries.

-Next primary was held on June 10, 2001 between then deputy and TV personality Dr. Abel Pacheco de la Espriella and former minister Rodolfo Mendez Mata.
+The next primary was held on June 10, 2001 between then deputy and TV personality Dr. Abel Pacheco de la Espriella and former minister Rodolfo Mendez Mata.
 Even though Mata was endorsed by Calderón, Pacheco won the primary with 76% of the votes.
 Pacheco won the 2002 election over PLN's candidate Rolando Araya making it the first time a party other than PLN kept in power by two consecutive terms since 1948.

 Corruption scandals

-In 2004-2005 a series of corruption scandals involved three former presidents of Costa Rica; Rafael Ángel Calderón Fournier, Miguel Ángel Rodríguez Echeverría and José María Figueres Olsen.
+In 2004-2005, a series of corruption scandals involved three former presidents of Costa Rica; Rafael Ángel Calderón Fournier, Miguel Ángel Rodríguez Echeverría and José María Figueres Olsen.
 All of them suspects of bribery and enticement.
 They were accused of receiving money in exchange for guaranteeing very profitable contracts between private companies Alcatel and Fischel with State's corporations.
 The scandals even caused Calderón and Rodríguez to be arrested, prosecuted and in Calderón's case condemned, while Figueres wasn’t arrested as he was in a non-extraditable country.
 Rodríguez was acquitted on a technicality.